Financing Your Degree

 All students have an ongoing obligation to notify the Duke MPP Program Office upon receipt of external funding, scholarships, and grants obtained independently.
 The Duke MPP Program reserves the right to amend financial aid awards if a student receives external funding, applies to become a dual degree student, or fails to maintain satisfactory academic performance (at least a 3.0 cumulative grade point average).

-Brandon assists students with federal checklist completion, and FAFSA verification.
-He also determines and awards all federal loan funding and federal work study funds.
-Questions regarding student financial planning or questions about your cost of attendance?
-Contact him at sanfordfinancialaid@duke.edu
+Our team assists with federal checklist completion, FAFSA verification, and will determine all federal loan funding and federal work-study funds.
+Questions about student financial planning or your cost of attendance?
+Contact us at sanfordfinancialaid@duke.edu.